 There have been cases of neuraxial haematomas reported with the concurrent use of enoxaparin sodium and spinal/epidural anaesthesia.
 These may result in long-term or permanent paralysis.
 These events are rare with enoxaparin sodium dosage regimens of 4000 anti-Xa IU once daily or lower.
-The risk of these events is higher with higher enoxaparin sodium dosage regimens, the use of post-operative indwelling epidural catheters or with concomitant use of drugs affecting hemostasis such as NSAIDs, platelet inhibitors or other anticoagulants (see Section 4.5 Interactions with other Medicaments and other forms of Interactions).
+The risk of these events is higher with higher enoxaparin sodium dosage regimens, the use of post-operative indwelling epidural catheters or with concomitant use of drugs affecting hemostasis such as NSAIDs, platelet inhibitors or other anticoagulants (see section 4.5).
 The risk also appears to be increased by traumatic or repeated neuraxial puncture or in patients with a history of spinal surgery or spinal deformity.